Skip to Content

 Experience and Qualifications

-Dr. Goldenson is registered in good standing with the College of Psychologists and Behavioral Analysts of Ontario to practise in Clinical and Forensic psychology.
+Dr. Goldenson is registered in good standing with the College of Psychologists and Behavioural Analysts of Ontario to practise in clinical and forensic psychology.
+She is well prepared to conduct complex psycho-legal evaluations, having completed a formal postdoctoral fellowship in forensic psychology in association with the Mental Health, Law and Policy Institute at Simon Fraser University.

 Teaching and Publications